 Algorithm Overview:

-Let us take an example to illustrate the cryptarithmetic puzzle using the Brute Force Backtracking in C++.
+Let's consider an instance to demonstrate the cryptarithmetic challenge employing the Brute Force Backtracking technique in C++.

 #include <iostream>